 One additional part of their program is the opportunity to purchase solar panels, which again, you don’t need to install on your roof.
 This is a completely optional plan, where savings on your monthly bill offset the cost of the solar panels over time.
 The solar panels are installed on rooftops across the country.
 Your plan travels with you, since the panels aren’t actually on your roof, but elsewhere.
 Explore the Arcadia Power website, or contact their support team for questions about solar energy.

 The choice is ours.
 I hope.

 Did you know insurance companies are already planning for climate change?
 Even the U.S. military considers climate change to be a national security issue.
 It’s here, and there’s more to come.
 The extent and speed at which climate change happens is up to us, individually, and governments across the world.
-I can’t find a better way to illustrate this point than this article in the guardian, which appeared in today’s newsfeed.
+I can’t find a better way to illustrate this point than this article in the guardian.
 Ice melting in the Arctic is happening so fast that it could cause runaway climate change with severe consequences around the world.
-We need to act fast, and this program through Arcadia is one way to do that – even signing up for the free plan.
+We need to act fast, and this program through Arcadia is one way to do that.

 Beyond climate change